Public inquiries and research studies requested by government

 In order to allow participants time to prepare submissions and respond to a draft report, including through public hearings, most inquiries specify a duration of 9 to 12 months.
 But more pressing matters can be dealt with in 6 months or less.

 Public inquiries give the opportunity for different points of view to be heard and considered, and are widely advertised.
 Participating in an inquiry means having a say in Australia's public policy formation, and the success of an inquiry can depend upon the active involvement of the community.
-For example, during its inquiry into Disability Care and Support, the Commission visited 119 organisations and individuals, received 1062 submissions and conducted 23 days of public hearings involving more than 237 participants in all.

 People can register their interest in an inquiry by various means, including online, and can monitor other participants' reactions in submissions which are also posted on the Commission's website.
 Transcripts of public hearings are available online.